muratkeremozcan/prod-ready-serverless/notes.md

 You should also cache them and invalidate the cache every X minutes so as to allow rotation of these secrets where applicable.

-In the following exercises, we're going to see how this can be done.

 If you want to learn the difference between SSM Parameter Store and Secrets Manager, then check out [this video](https://www.youtube.com/watch?v=4I_ZrgjAdQw).